piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 There are some differences with Intercooler, of course, because why would it exist?
 The most noticeable one is that there is no dependency on jQuery.
 It supports only modern browsers (no IE or Opera Mini), but drops that 88kb monster.

 It also has:
-- no inheritance - can't stress that enough!
+* no inheritance — can't stress that enough!
-- clear extension points for your own directives
+* clear extension points for your own directives
-- support for batching requests to server
+* support for batching requests to server
-- tighter attribute name convention (my own opinion, but `ic-get` and `ic-post` irritate me: do not make me change keys!)
+* tighter attribute name convention (my own opinion, but `ic-get` and `ic-post` irritate me: do not make me change keys!)
-- much smaller payload (thanks to no jQuery!)
+* much smaller payload (thanks to no jQuery!)
-- should be faster (thanks to no jQuery again)
+* should be faster (thanks to no jQuery again)

 Honestly speaking, main reasons are [batching](https://kasta-ua.github.io/twinspark-js/#batch) and [no inheritance](https://solovyov.net/blog/2020/inheritance/).
 Inheritance is particularly painful here.
 In Intercooler, if you declared `ic-target` on body, all tags inside body will think it's their target too.
 So you include a component somewhere in HTML tree and an attribute higher on tree changes this components behaviour.
-I mean this is freaking dynamic scope, I want none of that! :)
+I mean this is a freaking dynamic scope, I want none of that! :)

 Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing an jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :(